 Issues

-• A woman’s right to choose must be protected.
-Each woman absolutely makes the decision that is right for her, which I understand even more deeply having been pregnant last year.
+• I am a pro-choice champion laser-focused on protecting the right to choose in New Hampshire.
+A woman’s right to make their own healthcare decisions must be protected.
+Each woman absolutely makes the decision that is right for her, which I understand even more deeply, having been pregnant three times.
+I was 24 weeks pregnant with my second daughter when the Republican Senate passed the 24-week abortion ban, the first in modern NH history.

 Working Families and Small Businesses